2024sabuhiabbasov/unit2_2022-project/README.md

 **Fig.6** Shows a section of the online API server http://192.168.6.142/readings where the data is being stored in real time every 5 minutes

 ## 2. Comma Separated Value File (CSV)
 The data is not only stored in the online server, but also in a comma separated value file which we created called "Database_inside".
-The format of the data is organized to show the information of the datetime, the sensor id, and the value of either temperature of humidity.
+The format of the data is organized to show the information of the datetime, the sensor id, and the value of either temperature of humidity from the local location indoors.

 ![csv image](https://user-images.githubusercontent.com/112055062/207229610-c8bf7db0-0321-46a7-bd9c-5fd92ef6c091.png)

-**Fig.7** Shows a screenshot of the CSV file, Database_inside, which stores the data of
+**Fig.7** Shows a screenshot of the CSV file, Database_inside

 # Criteria C: Development